drvinceknight/pfm/docs/_labsheets/09-differential-equations.md

    Describe the behaviour of the system if Romeo and Juliet are initially indifferent to each other.

-8. A battle between two armies can be modelled with the following set of differential equations:
+8. (Optional) A battle between two armies can be modelled with the following set of differential equations:

    $$\begin{cases}